 Viterbo University accepts military transfer credit based upon the standards of the American Council on Education (ACE) for military training and previous college coursework.

-- organizational management (online and evening classes)
+- organizational management (online classes)

 - accounting degree completion (online classes)

 Viterbo University will accept a maximum of 45 credits from American Council on Education (ACE) recommended work, DSST Exam (formerly DANTES), College Level Examination Program (CLEP), Advanced Placement Examination, International Baccalaureate, or Credit for Prior Learning towards a bachelor degree.
 Of the maximum 45 alternative credits accepted, up to 30 may be for Credit for Prior Learning not otherwise covered by ACE, DSST, CLEP, AP, and IB.
 More information on CLEP is available here.
 Students interested in taking a CLEP exam should contact the Academic Resource Center.